Guidance for members of the public (including metal-detectorists) searching for archaeological finds in England during the COVID-19 pandemic.

 This guidance has been written with advice from the British Museum’s Portable Antiquities Scheme on how to report your finds and to protect in situ archaeology.

-Finders should refer to the current Government advice on staying safe outside your home before leaving their homes to search.
+Finders should refer to the current government advice on meeting with others safely (social distancing) before leaving their homes to search.

 Before you leave

 As usual, you must obtain permission from the landowner and/or occupier before venturing on to any land.